Withholding Verifiable Information: Applications

-In this model, voter \(j\)'s preferences over alternative \(k\) are characterized by two parameters: one is \(\alpha^j_k\), I call it ``reference point'' as it is the voter's cardinal utility when the state is zero; another is \(\beta^j_k\), I call it ``state sensitivity'' because it measures how fast the voter's cardinal utility increases in the state.
-Furthermore, all voters agree on that when the state is low (intermediate, high), no bill (the amended bill, the bill, respectively) is optimal; but for the amended bill or the bill, different voters may have different reference points and different state sensitivity levels. \cref{vot} illustrates a voter's utilities and the resulting cutoffs.
+In this model, the voter's preferences over action $k$ are characterized by two parameters: $\alpha_k$, her \emph{reference point} for action $k$ (her cardinal utility when the state is zero), and $\lambda_k$, her \emph{state sensitivity} for action $k$ (how fast her cardinal utility increases in the state).
+The voter agrees that when the state is low (intermediate, high), action $1$ (action $2$, action $3$, respectively) is optimal.

-There is an expert who observes the state and can communicate to the voters.
-I follow \cite{jt13} to assume that the expert discloses verifiable information.
-Unlike their work with two states; however, I consider a continuum of states, and the expert's messages are closed subsets of the state space that contains the true state.
-Assume that the expert's preferences satisfy \(v(b) > v(ab) > v(\varnothing) = 0\); that is, the expert strictly prefers the bill to the amended bill, and the amended bill is strictly preferred to no bill.